zsapkagy/terraforming-the-clouds/oci/README.md

 If you don't already have an `ssh` key to use with this instance create a new one

 - [Connecting to GitHub with SSH](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/about-ssh)
-- Set the path of the public key as `tfvar`
+- We will set the path of the public key as `tfvar`

 ```bash
 mkdir ~/.ssh/<USER_NAME>